-- 177. In the prior years' peer review reports, it was determined that Brunei Darussalam's process for the completion and exchange of templates were sufficient to meet the minimum standard.
+- 203. Brunei Darussalam has international agreements permitting spontaneous exchange of information, including: (i) the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[1]) ("the Convention") and (ii) bilateral agreements in force with 18 jurisdictions.2 - 204.
+As Brunei Darussalam did not issue any future rulings within the scope of the transparency framework in the relevant period, Brunei Darussalam was not required to exchange any information on rulings in the year in review and no data on the timeliness of exchanges can be reported. - 205.
+In the prior years' peer review reports, it was determined that Brunei Darussalam's process for the completion and exchange of templates were sufficient to meet the minimum standard.
 With respect to past rulings, no further action was required.
-Brunei Darussalam's implementation in this regard remains unchanged and therefore continues to meet the minimum standard. - 178.
-Brunei Darussalam has international agreements permitting spontaneous exchange of information, including being a party to the (i) Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[4]) ("the Convention") and (ii) bilateral agreements in force with 17 jurisdictions.2 - 179.
-As Brunei Darussalam did not issue any future rulings in scope of the transparency framework in the relevant period, Brunei Darussalam was not required to exchange any information on rulings in the year in review and no data on the timeliness of exchanges can be reported. - 180.
+Brunei Darussalam's implementation in this regard remains unchanged and therefore continues to meet the minimum standard. - 206.
 Brunei Darussalam has the necessary legal basis for spontaneous exchange of information.
-Brunei Darussalam has met all of the ToR for the exchange of information process that can be met in the absence of rulings being issued and exchanged in practice and no recommendations are made.
+Brunei Darussalam has met all of the ToR for the exchange of information process and no recommendations are made.

-C. Statistics (ToR IV)
+Statistics (ToR IV.D)

-181. As no rulings were issued, no statistics can be reported.
+207. As no rulings were issued, no statistics can be reported.

-D. Matters related to intellectual property regimes (ToR I.4.1.3)
+Matters related to intellectual property regimes (ToR I.A.1.3)

-182. Brunei Darussalam does not offer an intellectual property regime for which transparency requirements under the Action 5 Report (OECD, 2015[1]) were imposed.
+208. Brunei Darussalam does not offer an intellectual property regime for which transparency requirements under the Action 5 Report (OECD, 2015[2]) were imposed.